There are two designations for truck, CUV, and SUV tires: Passenger (P) and Light Truck (LT).

 Passenger tires are designed for use on lighter weight vehicles such as regular passenger cars, minivans and CUVs.

 LT tires are designed for heavier vehicles like larger trucks, SUVs, and vans.

-Passenger tires are designed to give lighter trucks and SUVs a smooth, quiet ride and exceptional traction in wet and dry conditions while providing adequate load carrying capacity.
+Passenger tires are designed to give lighter trucks and SUVs a smoother ride and exceptional traction in wet and dry conditions while providing adequate load carrying capacity.
 They aren’t designed to support, tow, or haul heavier loads, so they shouldn’t be used on heavy duty light trucks or large SUVs/vans.

 Light Truck Tires

 LT tires have thicker, reinforced sidewalls for heavy-duty use and aggressive off-road driving.
-For this reason, many all-terrain and mud-terrain tires are LT rather than p-metric.
+For this reason, many all-terrain and mud-terrain tires are LT rather than the standard p-metric designation.

 It is important to ensure that you have the correct ply rating to support your vehicle.
 If the tire does not have a high enough ply rating, irregular and premature wear can occur, as well as possible tire failure from insufficient load carrying capacity.

 If you have any questions or need any assistance, stop by your local Discount Tire and we'll get you taken care of!